makerdao/dss-gov/README.md

 Requires passing the correct `snapshotIndex` and having `wad` <= voting rights at that `snapshotIndex`.

+The correct `snapshotIndex` of a user is the last snapshot created for that user, which is previous to the creation of the proposal to be voted. (`snapshot.fromBlock < proposal.blockNum`).

 ### plot(uint256 id)

 Schedules proposal number `id`